AEC • Touchless Systems • Hygiene • Operations • Specification

 Forward Look

-Expect continued convergence of dispenser networks and sensor faucets, with emphasis on centralized refilling, telemetry options, and interoperable finishes.
-The chapters ahead translate these trends into actionable specifications and details to help AEC teams deliver hygienic, efficient, and visually coherent spaces at scale.
+Expect dispenser networks and sensor faucets to keep coming together, with a focus on centralized refilling, telemetry options, and finishes that work with each other.
+The chapters that follow turn these trends into useful specifications and details that will help AEC teams create large spaces that are clean, efficient, and visually consistent.